g33k44/FB-feed-grabber/README.md

 # FB-feed-grabber
-This is a project to grab feed from a specific facebook group
+This is a project to grab the posts from a specific facebook group without logging , using the facebook graph API